 How to use a Demolition Breaker or Kango Hammer

 As we have established above, there are quite a few different types of breakers and they range a fair bit in size, so in terms of specific use of an individual tool, you should certainly read the manufacturers guidelines in full and make sure that you fully understand them.

-If you have hired the tool of your choice from a reputable hire company (such as the DIY Doctor Hire Store) when it is delivered or you pick it up, the store staff or delivery driver should give you full instructions on how to power up the tool, refuel it (if needed), what safety equipment you should be wearing/using and also how to actually use it.
+If you have hired the tool of your choice from a reputable hire company, when it is delivered or you pick it up, the store staff or delivery driver should give you full instructions on how to power up the tool, refuel it (if needed), what safety equipment you should be wearing/using and also how to actually use it.

 The manufacturers user manual should also be provided and as stated above, you should give it a full and comprehensive read.